s23rcan/Elk-Stack-Project/Instruction - Azure Cloud Environment.md

 - After playbook successfully installed
 - Check the metricbeat data if its working
-- Clicke to Docker metrics dashboard to see the graphcis
+- Click to Docker metrics dashboard to see the graphcis

 ![](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Images/Kibana/metricbeat_check.PNG)